mendix/docs/content/product-naming/product-naming.md

 {{% /alert %}}

 {{% alert type="info" %}}
-The full word "application" has a more well-rounded meaning to it (as in, web and mobile apps), whereas "app" may connote just mobile app to the reader.
+The full word "application" has a more well-rounded meaning to it (as in, web and mobile apps), whereas "app" may suggest just mobile apps to the reader.
 Accordingly, it can be better to use "application" at the beginning of documents and then switch to "app" later on.
 We want to make it clear that Mendix is not just for building mobile apps, but all kinds of applications.
 {{% /alert %}}

 {{% alert type="info" %}}
 It is useful to differentiate "app" from "app project" when referring to what the user works on for project management in the Developer Portal.
-For more information, see [app project](#app-project) below.
+For more information, see [app project](#app-project).
 {{% /alert %}}

 ### app project {#app-project}

 "App" should be used instead of "project" as much as possible in the documentation.
-However, be aware of the potential confusion here when referring to what the user works on for project management in the Developer Portal.
-Our understanding is that a "project" includes the app being developed itself as well as resources from the Developer Portal, deployment, and elsewhere.
-Thus, "app" cannot entirely replace "project" in the documentation.
+However, be aware of potential confusion here when referring to what the user works on for project management in the Developer Portal.
+A "project" would include the app being developed itself as well as resources from the Developer Portal, deployment, and elsewhere.
+Thus, "app" as something a Mendix user makes and an end-user uses cannot entirely replace "project" in the documentation.

 {{% alert type="info" %}}
 "App project" should be used to clarify project management-related tasks in the Developer Portal.